Cape Canaveral Launch Complex 36: Blue Origin

 On September 15, 2015, Blue Origin announced it would use Launch Complex 36 for launches of its orbital launch vehicle later in the decade.
 Blue had the lease in place for Launch Complex 36 by late 2015 from the Florida state space agency, Space Florida, and will manufacture their new BE-4-powered orbital launch vehicle at the nearby Exploration Park, also a part of the Space Florida land complex.

 By October 2015, the pad design and configuration was not yet publicly known.
 Blue broke ground for the facility to initiate construction activity on the site in June 2016.

 By March 2016, the first launch of the Blue orbital launch vehicle New Glenn was estimated to be no earlier than 2020 and that target date had not changed by the time high-level specifications for the new launcher were unveiled in September 2016, nor by the time construction of the launch site was well underway in September 2018.
 New Glenn will be a very large 23 ft-diameter vehicle.
 The first stage will be powered by seven BE-4 methane/oxygen engines producing 3850000 lbf total thrust at launch.
 The first stage will be reusable and is designed to land vertically.

 Blue has also leased the adjacent land—formerly known as LC-11—to use as a ground-based rocket engine test facility.
 Construction of the new launch complex and engine test facility was still underway in September 2018.
+In addition to LC-11, Blue also leased LC-12 to the north, which has been in use as a storage site for various hardware surrounding New Glenn.

 Although Blue has been publicly quiet about the status of the launch complex construction, high-resolution aerial photography released after Hurricane Dorian in September 2019 showed that facility foundation work is in place—including for the horizontal integration facility, the launch service structure, lightning tower, and water tower—and above-ground steel construction has commenced.
-The propellant tank farm is in the process of being installed.
+In September 2019, the propellant tank farm was in the process of being installed.